xythobuz/xythobuz.github.io/input/blog/2016/2016_02_13_buildroot.md

 ## Result

-You can get the results [from GitHub](https://github.com/xythobuz/camcorder-buildroot) or [my Server](https://git.xythobuz.de/thomas/camcorder-buildroot).
+You can get the results from [Codeberg](https://codeberg.org/xythobuz/camcorder-buildroot) or [GitHub](https://github.com/xythobuz/camcorder-buildroot).
 Follow the instructions in the README.md to create your own Image using the current 4.4.x mainline Linux Kernel and flash it.

 <div class="lightgallery">
     <a href="img/olinuxino.jpg">